shantoroy/shantoroy.github.io/demo_posts/2018-01-08-11-things-to-do-before-graduate.md

 If you prefer MS word, then you will find some templates for CV/Resume or cover letter in [`Office templates`][t1] or [`Office templates 2`][t2].
 Also you can create and customize your CV online using a free platform - [`Hloom`][Hloom].

 ## 5. Attend seminars, workshops or conferences
+Attend regularly at different IT oriented seminars and workshops.
+The more will you participate the more your boundary of knowledge or experience will expand.
+Also this is a good chance to engage more with professional people and enhance your netwok.
+At the end of the day, you will come to know about new trends, best practices and state of the art in every IT/business sector.

+Students who are preparing themselves to join in academic arena, should attend at least one conference.
+If you can submit a manuscript/conference paper, got accepted and present there;  you'll have the opportunity to know and collaborate other academic scholars.
+People will review your work which in result give you a proper direction for future works.
+If you don't have a paper to present, you can also participate in poster presentation where you can present an idea.
+Additionally, you can participae in project showcasing if you have a project done while doing regular classwork.

+Basically seminars, workshops and conferences give you the opportunity to meet people with whom you will work in future.
+It enhances your professional network, and by participating in these, you will be able to build your community.

 ## 6. Take professional courses
+ALthough, it's a busy schedule in the final year of your graduation, it will be effective if you have at least one professional course on your preferred arena.
+Additionally, having a vendor/professional exam certificate will enrich your profile and accelerate the possibilty for getting a job in no time after graduation.

 ## 7. Create a LinkedIn profile
 ## 8. Find a mentor
 ## 9. Build a network